adepke/Red/README.md

 ## Building
 Building is simplified into platform specific build scripts.
 For Windows systems, execute Build.bat, while on Unix systems, use Build.sh.
 These will generate a Build folder in the project root to store all intermediates and binaries.
 Build script parameters are in the immediate roadmap.

+## Contributing
+This is an open source project that is open to any public submissions that fall within the loosely held style guide of the project.
+Until an official guide is written, potential contributors can look over the code provided and do their best to get a sense of the structure and style.
+As for work environments, Microsoft Visual Studio is the native development suite for work on the library and will always be supported.
+It is unknown whether or not other IDEs will be natively supported in the future.